Notice of temporary ENplus wood pellets suspension closure as the UK market and supply chains are now restructured

 Why did we encourage customers to still use ENplus® A1 certified wood pellets?

-balcas energy wood pellets
+ENplus wood pellets suspension

 Balcas Sustainability Manufacturing Process